KOSASIH/PromoteOneself/README.md

  - pos.set.setting.* - The root permission for setting configurable plugin values
  - pos.set.setting.defaulttarget - Set the default starting target
  - pos.set.setting.lowestrankthatcanmanuallyapproveaims - Set the name of the lowest rank that can manually approve aims (the rank with the pos.set.player.aim permission)
+ - pos.set.setting.checklowestrankthatcanmanuallyapproveaims - Set whether the plugin ensures the groups listed in the lowestrankthatcanmanuallyapproveaims fields actually have the permission
  - pos.set.setting.startinpromotiontree - Set whether players should start in the promotion tree or not
  - pos.set.setting.updateusernames - Set whether the plugin should update player's recorded usernames when they login or not
  - pos.set.setting.detectkills - Set whether the plugin should listen to player deaths for 'kills' type aims or not